-The Municipality of San Juan, Batangas is a first-class municipality in the 4th District of Batangas Province.
-It was founded on December 12, 1848 and composed of 42 barangays.
-According to the Philippine Statistics Authority, the municipality has a land area of 237.40 square kilometers or about 8.6% of the total land area of Batangas.
-It possesses a wealth potential that has not been fully developed.
-It is endowed with natural resources, scenic white sand beaches fronting Sigayan Bay and black sand beaches fronting Tayabas Bay, and presence of cultural ancestral/heritage buildings and houses that makes it one of the major tourists destinations in Batangas.
-Tourism has been an economic driver for the municipality contributing 1.2% of the Municipal Annual Income in 2018.
-A large percentage of the local population depends upon the industry for employment, income or jobs given its economic forward and backward linkages and its multiplier effects.
+The Municipality of San Juan, Batangas, is a first-class municipality in the 4th District of Batangas Province.
+It was founded on December 12, 1848, and composed of 42 barangays.
+According to the Philippine Statistics Authority, the municipality has a land area of 237.40 square kilometers, or about 8.6% of the total land area of Batangas.
+It possesses a wealth potential that has yet to be developed.
+It has natural resources, scenic white sand beaches fronting Sigayan Bay and black sand beaches fronting Tayabas Bay, and cultural ancestral/heritage buildings and houses, making it a significant tourist destination in Batangas.
+Tourism has been an economic driver for the municipality, contributing 1.2% of the Municipal Annual Income in 2018.
+A large percentage of the local population depends upon the industry for employment, income, or jobs, given its economic forward and backward linkages and multiplier effects.

 Sun and Beach Tourism Zone

-List of Operating Accommodation Establishments / Resorts / Recreational Sites
+List of Accommodation Establishments / Resorts / Recreational Sites

 Agri-Ecotourism / Nature Tourism Zone

 These are the areas with scenic views, mangroves or areas for observing wildlife, areas for camping, climbing, trekking, diving and spelunking, etc. The zone comprises Barangays Pinagbayanan, Catmon, Poctol, Imelda, Laiya Ibabao, Bulsa, Hugom; and part of Barnagays Janao-Janao, Libato, Sapangan, Pulangbato and Quipot.